Unified Pre-training for Program Understanding and Generation: Results Analysis

 \subsection{Code Translation}

-We present the evaluation results in Table \Cref{table:code_translation}.
-PLBART outperforms all the baselines \wrt EM, BLEU and CodeBLEU.
+\Cref{table:code_translation} presents the evaluation results on code translation.
+PLBART outperforms all the baselines \wrt EM, BLEU, and CodeBLEU.
 PLBART improves over CodeBERT by 9.5\% and 10.5\% when translating from Java to C\# and C\# to Java, respectively.
-Although PLBART is not pretrained on C\#, there is a large syntactic and semantic similarity between Java and C\#, and thus PLBART is able to understand C\# language syntax and semantics.
-However, such similarities are non-trivial, making the Naive copy and PBSMT perform very poorly.
+Although PLBART is not pretrained on C\# language, there is a significant syntactic and semantic similarity between Java and C\#.
+Thus PLBART understands C\# language syntax and semantics.
+However, such similarities are non-trivial, making the Naive copy and PBSMT perform very poorly in both the translation tasks.

 \Cref{code_trans_example} shows an example where PLBART's generated C\# code does not exactly match the reference; however, they are semantically equivalent.
 In the reference, the {\tt else} block (line 4-9) is equivalent to the {\tt else if} block (line 4-7) in the generated code.
 In addition, {\tt start} is generated as function parameter and used in the function body, equivalent to {\tt start\_1} in the reference code.
 This further corroborates the syntactic understanding of PLBART and its ability to reason about the data flow in source code.
 We present more qualitative examples in Appendix.